 A frequent composer and performer of sound scores for modern dance and theater, he has collaborated with Clarinda Mac Low and Meghan Flanigan, Francesca Jandasek, Reneé Brozic-Barger, Mariah Maloney, Phoenix Dance Company, Doug Hamby Dance, Carol Hess, Movement/Addiction, and Melissa Webb.
 Nohe served the public performance art group Fluid Movement for 6 years as a board member and composer, and produced the sound scores for Nessie on Wheels: The Legend of the Loch Ness Monster and Frankenstein on Wheels.
 In December 2009 he debuted an electro-acoustic sound score for a production of H.G.
 Wells The Crystal Egg, produced by Colette Searls Puppet Company in residence at UMBC.

 Nohe was the recipient of a 2006 Fulbright Senior Scholar Award from the Australian - American Fulbright Commission, and in 2011 was awarded the Australian-American Fulbright Commissions Fulbright Alumni Initiative Grant.
-Four Maryland State Arts Council awards have supported his work in the area of Media, New Genre and Installation/Sculpture.
+Five Maryland State Arts Council awards have supported his work in the area of Media, New Genre and Installation/Sculpture.
 His professional affiliations include the Electronic Music Foundation and the Society of Electro-Acoustic Music in the United States.